 Vaccine-induced immunity is decreased by antigenic drift and is absent if there is antigenic shift.

 IIV is given by IM injection.
 Trivalent vaccines have been superseded in the US by quadrivalent vaccines that cover an additional B virus strain.
-A high-dose trivalent vaccine is available for patients ≥ 65 years, and a high-dose quadrivalent was recently FDA-approved and expected to be available for the 2020-2021 influenza season.
+For patients ≥ 65 years, high-dose quadrivalent vaccines are also available.

 Adverse effects are usually limited to mild pain at the injection site; the pain lasts no more than a few days.
 Fever, myalgia, and other systemic effects are uncommon.
 Multidose vials contain thimerosal, a mercury-based preservative.
-Public concerns about a possible link between thimerosal and autism have proved unfounded; however single-dose vials, which are thimerosal-free, are available.
+Public concerns about a possible link between thimerosal and autism Thimerosal and autism Despite the rigorous vaccine safety systems in place in the US, some parents remain concerned about the safety of the use and schedule of vaccines in children.
+These concerns have led some parents... read more have proved unfounded; however single-dose vials, which are thimerosal-free, are available.

 LAIV is given intranasally at a dose of 0.1 mL in each nostril (total dose is 0.2 mL).
 It may be used for healthy people aged 2 to 49 years.
 This vaccine is not recommended for the following: